FAQs

 SELF – SERVE WASH

 No, you do not need an appointment for the self-serve wash.
-You can come in anytime between the hours of 10:00 AM to 5:30 PM on Tuesdays-Saturdays and anytime between the hours of noon and 4:30 PM on Sundays.
+The tub availability is first come, first served.
+You can come in anytime between the hours of 9:00 AM to 6:00 PM on Tuesdays-Sunday and anytime between the hours of 10:00 AM and 5:00 PM on Sundays.
+See ‘Services” tab for more information on pricing.

 PROFESSIONAL GROOMING & BATHING

 Yes, you will need an appointment for professional grooming and bathing.
+Appointments can be booked in person, over the phone, or through our online portal.
 We require current rabies paperwork as well.
 The rabies tag alone will not work because it does not provide the expiration date of the rabies vaccination.
 If you don’t have the paperwork, your vet can either email it to us at [email protected] or we can call them to get a verbal verification.
 We do not have a fax machine.
+See ‘Services” tab for more information.

 Do I need to bring anything with me for the self-serve wash?

-We supply you with everything you need to wash and dry your dog: shampoo, ear & eye wipes, nail trimmers, brushes, towels, dryers, warm water, waist-high tubs, waterproof aprons, ramps for large dogs and after-bath spritz.
-However, you are welcome to bring your own shampoo or supplies if you would like, especially if your furr baby requires medicated shampoo.
+We supply you with everything you need to wash and dry your dog: warm water, waist-high tubs, waterproof aprons, ramps for large dogs, shampoo, conditioner, ear & eye wipes, brushes, towels, dryers, and after-bath spritz.
+However, you are welcome to bring your own shampoo or supplies if you would like, especially if your fur baby requires medicated shampoo.

 How do you handle dog coats that are matted?